 \subsection{Harish-Chandra bimodules}

-Let us start with a general definition of a Harish-Chandra bimodule, compare with \cite{HC,Ginzburg_HC,sraco,BPW}.
-Let $\A=\bigcup_{i\leqslant 0}\A^{\leqslant i},\A'=\bigcup_{i=0}\A'^{\leqslant i}$ be $\Z_{\geqslant 0}$-filtered algebras such that and the graded Poisson algebras $\gr\A,\gr\A'$ are identified with graded Poisson quotients of the same finitely generated commutative graded Poisson algebra $A$.
+Let us start with a general definition of a Harish-Chandra bimodule, compare to \cite{HC,Ginzburg_HC,sraco,BPW}.
+Let $\A=\bigcup_{i\leqslant 0}\A^{\leqslant i},\A'=\bigcup_{i=0}\A'^{\leqslant i}$ be $\Z_{\geqslant 0}$-filtered algebras such that the algebras $\gr\A,\gr\A'$ are identified with graded Poisson quotients of the same finitely generated commutative graded Poisson algebra $A$.
 Below we will always consider graded Poisson algebras, where the bracket has degree $-1$.